ambimorph/malaprop/README.rst

 Current possible targets:

 * learning_sets
-    * DIR must contain corpus.bz2
-        * corpus.bz2 contains articles divided by the following line:
+    * DIR must contain corpus.bz2, which consists of articles divided by the following line:
         "---END.OF.DOCUMENT---\n"
     * no variables